Bonsai: Intentional and Personalized Social Media Feeds: : Design and System

 \subsection{Interface Design and System Walkthrough}

 We designed \System{} based on the aforementioned landscape analysis and design goals.
-During prototyping, we iteratively refined defaults and interaction flows in response to formative feedback from researchers involved in the project and informal demos to colleagues.
-Two key resulting changes from this iterative process were: 1) the creation of an initial prompt interface (see \S\ref{sss:ipi}) to bootstrap the feed creation process; and 2) the addition of different ranking algorithms that prioritize recency, popularity, or topical fit (see \S\ref{sss:fc}).
+During prototyping, we iteratively refined defaults and interaction flows in response to formative feedback from project researchers and informal demos with colleagues.
+Two key changes from this process were: 1) the creation of an initial prompt interface (see \S\ref{sss:ipi}) to bootstrap the feed creation process; and 2) the addition of different ranking algorithms that prioritize recency, popularity, or topical fit (see \S\ref{sss:fc}).

 We implemented \System{} for Bluesky for normative and pragmatic reasons.
-Bluesky is a microblogging platform that is open, decentralized, built on the AT protocol, and designed to give users more control over their experience, content, and data.
-The AT protocol, therefore, facilitates the easy implementation of a feed curation system, and Bluesky users are also more likely to be interested in such an application.

-Figure~\ref{fig:interface-components} shows the resulting \System{} interface.
-The user experience unfolds through four primary steps, which we describe below.
+Bluesky is open, decentralized, built on the AT protocol, and designed to give users more control over their experience, content, and data.
+The AT protocol makes it easier to implement a feed curation system, and Bluesky users are also more likely to be interested in such an application.
+The user experience (Figure~\ref{fig:interface-components}) unfolds through four steps, which we describe below.